Mirantis/virtlet/docs/networking.md

 </commandline>
 ...

 where
 - VIRTLET_EMULATOR - the fully qualified path to the device model emulator binary, ex: /usr/bin/kvm.
 - VIRTLET_NS - the fully qualified path to the netns, ex: /var/run/netns/8d6f7a19-c865-11e6-ae2c-02424d6b591d
 - VIRTLET_CNI_CONFIG - json sting with CNI settings, ex: {"ip4":{"ip":"10.1.91.2/24","gateway":"10.1.91.1","routes":[{"dst":"0.0.0.0/0"}]},"dns":{}}
 ```
  - On CreateContainer request virlet calls libvirt api to start domain, which in its turn leads to running VMwrapper with all qemu args.
-Using info from set env vars VMWrapper sets up networking and runs dhcp-server and VM inside pod's netns.
+Using info from set env vars VMWrapper sets up networking and runs dhcp-server inside pod's netns.
+VM itself is started inside virtlet's netns to provide inbound and outbound connectivity for qemu-kvm process.
 In more details, VMWrapper inside pod's netns performs the following:
-    1. creates tap for domain and br0, strips ip from veth end inside netns
+    1. creates tap0 for domain and br0, strips ip from veth end inside netns
+    2. opens tap0 device and keeps its FD
-    2. runs dhcp-server to pass ip to VM's eth stipped from veth and default routes
+    3. runs dhcp-server to pass ip to VM's eth stipped from veth and default routes

+And at last VMWrapper spawns qemu-kvm inside virtlet's netns and provides it with FD of opened tap0.

 **NOTE:** Currently we ignore hostNetwork setting, i.e. on RunPodSandBox request from kubelet new network namespace will be created by virtlet with name=PodId regardless of hostNetwork setting.
 As it's kubelet's work to decide when and which api request should be called, if hostNetwork setting will be changed for the running VM, kubelet SyncPod workflow will kill and re-create everything despite of fact that it won't change networking for VM.